Micahs0Day/micahs0day.github.io/_posts/2021-02-19-Labs_Pfsense_Install.md

 ![]({{site.baseurl}}/images/vmwizard1.png)

 Enter a name for your new PfSense machine.
-In my case I will just name it PfSense, doesn’t really matter what you name it.
-Select the Version of ESXI that you are using, in my case, ESXI 6.7.
-OS Family is “Other”, and my Guest OS Version is FreeBSD 12 (64-bit) since I’m installing version 2.5.
+In my case I will just name it PfSense (It doesn’t really matter what you name it).
+Select the Version of ESXI that you are using, in my case, I am running ESXI 6.7.
+The OS Family is “Other”, and the Guest OS Version is FreeBSD 12 (64-bit) since I’m installing version 2.5.

 ![]({{site.baseurl}}/images/vmwizard2.png)